It all started when...

-For a professional assessment and treatment resources near you, visit referweb.net.
+For a professional assessment and treatment resources near you, visit GamblingHelpOhio.org.
 There are over 80 outpatient gambling counselling and treatment organizations available.

 In Ohio, problem gambling treatment services are free.
 Contact the Ohio Problem Gambling Helpline at 800.589.9966 to speak to a referral specialist.

-While In-patient treatment services are not available in Ohio, Residential Gambling Treatment Programs are available nationally.
+In-patient treatment services are available for Ohio Veterans and Residential Gambling Treatment Programs are available nationally.

 Gamblers Anonymous offers a variety of meeting options, varying from Closed (only those with a gambling problem, or those who think they may have a gambling problem are eligible to participate) to Open (which may include spouses, family, and friends of the gambler).
 To find a GA meeting in your area, visit GamblersAnonymous.org/GA/Locations.